Stephanie Kay Nutrition

 • 2 tablespoons tomato paste

-• 14oz can kidney beans, strained and rinsed
+• 1 (14 ounce) can red kidney beans, strained and rinsed

 Instructions

-3. Add rinsed and strained lentils and stir to coat with the vegetable and spice mixture.
+3. Add the dried lentils and stir to coat with the veggie and spice mixture.
+Then add the vegetable broth, crushed tomatoes, diced tomatoes, and tomato paste, and stir until well combined.

-9. Serve immediately with fresh coriander, or store in the fridge for up to 5 days or the freezer for serval months.
+6. The chili can be served immediately with toppings of your choice or cooled and stored in an airtight container in the fridge for up to 5 days or in the freezer for up to 3 months.

 Nutrition